kid-gorgeous/tradeAI/README.md

 ### TradeAI - ChatGPT, and Machine Learning enhanced Portfolio Management System

-> *"Trade like you've never traded before ... misrepresent, and under-educated"* - Me ...
+> *"Trade like you've never traded before ... misrepresented, and under-educated"* - Me ...

 #### File information:
     - api.py will provide the user access to the OpenAI API